ivy-rew/efbpad/README.md

 ## Usage

- - Run `make eink` to produce a package.
+ - Run `make` to produce a package.
    This requires a cross-compiling environment.
    NiLuJe's `koxtoolchain` kobo env is the path of least resistance.
  - Install kfmon, nickelmenu, and [NiLuJe's Kobo utilities.](https://www.mobileread.com/forums/showthread.php?t=254214)
- - Merge the contents of `./root/mnt/onboard/` with the kobo's `/mnt/onboard`, or put the produced `KoboRoot.tgz` in `/mnt/onboard/.kobo`
+ - Either merge the contents of `./root/mnt/onboard/` with the kobo's `/mnt/onboard`, or put the produced `KoboRoot.tgz` in `/mnt/onboard/.kobo`

 kfmon should create an efbpad entry for the launch script, `efbpad.sh`